onemandan/onemandan.github.io/_posts/2023-02-16-intersecting-timespans.md

     <figcaption>Timespan timescales</figcaption>
 </figure>

-From the image above, it's easy to see where the timespans intersect (or not).
-But how can this be done programatically and with the granularity of minutes, not just hours?
+From the image above, it's obvious where the timespans intersect (or not).
+But how can this be done programatically, and with the granularity of minutes, not just hours?
 To mimic the above, arrays of 1440 elements (number of minutes in a day) could be created.
 Flags could be set within the necessary indicies and then they could simply be compared.
 But that seems a little too wild...

 <hr/>